-To use these procedures, it is important to dissipate an amount of power within the device that will indicate a true thermal impedance value.
+To use these procedures, it is important to dissipate an amount of power within the device to indicate a true thermal impedance value.
 If a very small internal dissipated value is used, it can be determined that the thermal impedance calculated is abnormally high, and subject to error.
-The graph below shows the nonlinear relationship of internal power dissipation vs $R{\theta JA}$ .
+Figure 48 shows the nonlinear relationship of internal power dissipation vs $R{\rm \theta JA}.$

-Figure 50. $R{\theta JA}$ vs Internal Dissipation for the WSON and MSOP-PowerPAD Package www.ti.com
+Figure 48. $R{\theta JA}$ vs Internal Dissipation for the WSON